Nursing and Midwifery Office

-For subsequent priority areas, please refer to the Study Assistance Program Scholarships frequently asked questions page.
+For subsequent priority areas, please refer to the Study Assistance Program Scholarships Frequently Asked Questions (FAQ).

 Nursing and Midwifery Office Newsletter

-The Nursing and Midwifery Office has launched a quarterly newsletter.
-The newsletter showcases nursing and midwifery practice, professional development opportunities, updates to policies and procedures and opportunities for feedback.
+The Nursing and Midwifery Office showcases nursing and midwifery practice, professional development opportunities, updates to policies and procedures and opportunities for feedback.
 Most importantly, the newsletter provides a platform to share achievements and the positive impact that nurses and midwives have across the state.
-This will be replacing monthly communiques.

 The Nursing and Midwifery Excellence Awards special edition newsletter provides insight into the Awards night and showcases the Awards finalists and recipients.